Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Introduction

-Whereas typically in quantum networks the one of the central goals is to share entanglement using entanglement swapping \cite{PhysRevLett.128.150502, PhysRevLett.119.170502, PhysRevLett.101.080403, PhysRevA.90.032306, PhysRevA.81.052329, PhysRevA.77.062301}, there are a number of proposed algorithms that encode information into individual qubits, usually in the context of quantum machine learning \cite{PerezSalinas2020datareuploading, thumwanit2021trainable, ambainis2009quantum, Pe_a_Tapia_2023}.
-Therefore, it is conceivable that in a large scale network, one may wish to transmit a single qubit state to a large number of remote parties.
-There are specifically two potential cases where the proposed method could be used.
+Whereas typically in quantum networks one of the central goals is to share entanglement using entanglement swapping \cite{PhysRevLett.128.150502, PhysRevLett.119.170502, PhysRevLett.101.080403, PhysRevA.90.032306, PhysRevA.81.052329, PhysRevA.77.062301}, there are a number of proposed algorithms that encode information into individual qubits, usually in the context of quantum machine learning \cite{PerezSalinas2020datareuploading, thumwanit2021trainable, ambainis2009quantum, Pe_a_Tapia_2023}.
+Therefore, it is conceivable that in a hypothetical future large scale quantum network, one may wish to transmit a single qubit state to a large number of remote parties.
+We can imagine two potential cases where the proposed method could be used.
 The first is where the preparation of the single qubit state requires a non-insignificant amount of compute time, and therefore Alice wishes to reduce the total number of preparations (in particular to offload the compute time onto the quantum cloning process).
-The second is where a a quantum cloning machine already has a direct networked connection to the intended recipients, and so it is easier for Alice to send the qubits through the quantum cloning node in order to distribute the quantum information.
+The second is where a a quantum cloning machine already has a direct networked connection to the intended recipients, and therefore it is easier for Alice to send qubits through the quantum cloning node in order to distribute the quantum information.

 Accurately measuring what quantum state has been prepared, particularly on hardware experiments, is of considerable interest for quantum information processing.
-Quantum state tomography of a single qubit \cite{Schmied_2016} in particular is the simplest of these types of tasks, since there is not an exponential overhead that comes with larger system sizes.
-There are many methods for performing quantum state tomography, but in this case we use Pauli basis state tomography in all simulations.

-Geometrically, eq. \eqref{eq:shrinking_factor} describes the factor by which the Bloch vector of an input message state in the Bloch sphere representation is shrunk by when an optimal universal symmetric quantum cloning process is applied \cite{PhysRevLett.81.2598, Scarani_2005} (for a qubit, e.g. $d=2$).
+Quantum state tomography of a single qubit~\cite{Schmied_2016} in particular is the simplest of these types of tasks, since there is not an exponential overhead that comes with larger system sizes.
+Therefore, in this study we consider strictly the case where the recipient(s) measure the state of single qubits using quantum state tomography.
+There are many methods for performing full quantum state tomography, but in this case we use Pauli basis state tomography in all simulations.
+Geometrically, the factor by which the Bloch vector of an input message state in the Bloch sphere representation is shrunk by when copied by an optimal universal symmetric quantum cloning process is given by